mattermost/mattermost-plugin-playbooks/.github/PULL_REQUEST_TEMPLATE.md

 #### Summary
 <!--
-A description of what this pull request does.
+A description of what this pull request does
 -->

 #### Ticket Link
 <!--
-If this pull request addresses a Help Wanted ticket, please link the relevant GitHub issue, e.g.
+If this pull request addresses a Help Wanted ticket, please link the relevant GitHub issue, e.g.:

   Fixes: https://github.com/mattermost/mattermost-server/issues/XXXXX

-Otherwise, link the JIRA ticket.
+Otherwise, link the Jira ticket.
 -->

 #### Checklist